heathsc/ont_align_stats/README.md

 ## <a name="changes"></a>Changes

+ - 0.12.0 Collect base composition info.
+Check for bisulfite aligner tags and if found, handle mismatches taking this into account.
  - 0.11.0 Extend to paired end libraries.
 Add many pair related statistics.
  - 0.10.0 Add collection of percentage of indels and base quality distribution.
 If reference sequence is supplied, collect % of mismatches in bases that pass the filters.
  - 0.9.0 Switch prefix short option to 'p' from 'P'.
 Add output compression options